The leadership team supports the Board of Directors and oversees the day-to-day operations of the College.

 Chief Product and Publications Officer

-Ms. Walsh has 20 years of experience producing dynamic and successful content products for education, professional development, and research markets.
+Ms. Walsh has 20 years of experience producing dynamic and successful products and programs for education, professional development, and research markets.
 She began her career in academic publishing, serving in editorial roles with Thomson Learning and Wolters Kluwer before expanding her skill sets and expertise to support digital product development for government agencies, non-profit organizations, and membership associations.

 Ms. Walsh holds a BA in History from Lehigh University and is an active member of the Society for Scholarly Publishing (SSP), the American Society of Association Executives (ASAE), and the American Historical Association (AHA).